French 'alchemists' to cash in on turning water into goldPublished: 28 October, 2012, 22:17

 the nineteenth century.
 But there comes a moment when existing

-technologies are no longer effective, or become too expensive,”
+technologies are no longer effective, or become too expensive,” he continued.

-The entrepreneurs are already looking to the “refining” market – specialists in the recovery of precious metals, like the Anglo-French company Cookson-clal.
+“refining” market – specialists in the recovery of precious metals, like the Anglo-French company Cookson-clal.

 But